 Check out some of the greatest art on the planet

-I’m in art heaven in Paris.
-Who wouldn’t be?
-It has some of the best museums in the world, ones I keep coming back to again and again every time I’m in Paris.
+Paris has some of the best museums in the world, ones I keep coming back to again and again.
 There are the obvious stars: the Louvre and Musée d’Orsay, though both are becoming more and more difficult to appreciate with the constant photography and selfie-stick action.
-Appreciate the moment, people.
-Try looking at the actual work of art.
-With your eyes!!!
 But in saying that, if you’re interested in modern art, then you have to go to Musée d’Orsay.

 Paris also has the wonderful Picasso Museum and the Rodin Museum.
 There are Picasso museums all over Europe, including Barcelona, Antibes and Malaga, but this is one of my favourites.
 It houses a really comprehensive collection of his work, covering all periods – it has over 5000 pieces in all media including painting, sculpture, engravings and drawings.
 Not only that, it has a wonderful collection of works from his contemporaries including my favourite painting by Matisse, ‘Marguerite’.